Acupuncture Benefits Explained: From Stress Relief to Better Sleep [Expert Guide]

 Facial acupuncture targets skin concerns through needle placement

-- Reduced fine lines and wrinkles
+Softer fine lines and wrinkles

-- Decreased puffiness through lymphatic drainage
+Less puffiness from improved lymphatic drainage

 Ear acupuncture addresses addiction and anxiety disorders